 There’s so many reasons to own a Nintendo Switch right now, whether its The Legend of Zelda: Breath of the Wild, Fire Emblem: Three Houses or even The Legend of Zelda: Link’s Awakening, all of which are stellar exclusives which justify a console exclusive in their own right.

-Of course, it’s not all about what sits in the past, as 2019 already promises an an array of excellent releases and potential surprises for the platform.
+Of course, it’s not all about what sits in the past, as 2020 already promises an an array of excellent releases and potential surprises for the platform.
 So Trusted Reviews has compiled all of the games you need to know about for Nintendo Switch in 2020 and beyond.